 At the Hemangioma and Vascular Malformation Program at Cincinnati Children’s, we encourage families to take advantage of the following resources.

-The Family Support Network at Cincinnati Children’s includes specialists from Child Life, Financial Services, Pastoral Care, the School Intervention Program and Social Work.
+The Patient Family Wellness Center at Cincinnati Children’s includes specialists from Child Life, Financial Services, Pastoral Care, the School Intervention Program and Social Work.
 They can provide: